jjmontesl/ddd/README.md

 to the project, note:

-- Treat operations as if they modified the object (many operations currently return a copy of the object but this will change for performance and consistency reasons).
+- Treat operations as if they modified the object (many operations currently return a copy of the object but this is not consistent).
   Use copy() explicitly for copying an object.
-Modifying in place is also necessary for objects that keep references to other objects.
+Use replace() to replace an object (necessary when there are existing references to objects).
 - Access to metadata (`extra`, `.get`...) and propagation to children may change.
-- Usage will gravitate towards a Node hierarchy where each node has a transform (currently only DDDInstance objects have a transform and all other geometries are in world space).
+- API is gravitating towards a Node hierarchy where each node has a transform (formerly only DDDInstance objects had a transform and all other geometries were in world space).